Mount George Conservation Park

 Highlights

-- Explore diverse vegetation and vibrant spring flowers along the many walking trails that cater to all fitness levels.
+- Explore diverse vegetation and vibrant spring flowers along the many walking trails, ranging from 15 minutes to 2 hours.

-- Marvel at majestic Mountain Gums while enjoying a leisurely stroll in the recreation zone with your dog on a lead.
+- Marvel at majestic Mountain Gums while enjoying a picnic in the family-friendly recreation zone.

-- Observe native birds like superb blue wrens and scarlet robins flitting among the trees and shrubs throughout the park.
+- Spot native birds like superb blue wrens and scarlet robins amidst the lush greenery.

 This park was traditionally the land of the Peramangk Peoples.
 During the 1840s much of the surrounding area was cleared by European settlers for farming and market gardens.
 Today, due to the conservation efforts of the local community and the region’s cool winter conditions, Mount George Conservation Park features a great variety of vegetation and spring flowers.